pusher/go-interface-fuzzer/README.markdown

 COMMANDS:
 GLOBAL OPTIONS:
-   --complete, -c            Generate a complete source file, with package name and imports --filename FILE, -f FILE  Use FILE as the file name when automatically resolving imports (defaults to the filename of the source fle)
+   --complete, -c            Generate a complete source file, with package name and imports --filename FILE, -f FILE  Use FILE as the file name when automatically resolving imports (defaults to the filename of the source file)
    --package NAME, -p NAME   Use NAME as the package name (defaults to the package of the source file) --no-test-case, -T        Do not generate the TestFuzz... function --no-default, -D          Do not generate the Fuzz... function, implies no-test-case